DorArlaki/Deploy-Group-Policy/Uninstall-AnyDesk/README.md

 ## Overview

-This PowerShell script is designed to streamline the uninstallation of AnyDesk and perform a clean-up of user Downloads folders on Windows computers.
-The primary goals are to uninstall AnyDesk using the `--remove` option and ensure that only one instance of `AnyDesk.exe` remains in each user's Downloads folder.
+This PowerShell script simplifies the uninstallation of AnyDesk while performing a cleanup of user Downloads folders on Windows computers.
+It ensures a clean removal of AnyDesk using the `--remove` option and leaves only one instance of `AnyDesk.exe` in each user's Downloads folder.

 ## Table of Contents